miladrahimi/phpcontainer/README.md

 ## Installation

-You can add PhpContainer to your project via Composer with following command:
+You can add PhpContainer to your project via Composer with the following command:

 ```bash
 composer require miladrahimi/phpcontainer:4.*